NetoECommerce/Skeletal/testing.md

 ### $.formatNumber(num, param)

+Formats param `num` with the object given in param `param`.

+`param` takes three properties:

+- param['pf'] - appends the string specified as a prefix to the number formatted
+- param['dp'] - it will format the number to the specificed number of decimal places.
+- param['sp'] - adds the string specified at every thousand interval.
+Typically you would place a , here, so 10000 would be formatted as 10,000

 ### $.formatCurrency(num)

-Formats param 'num' to be correct dollar format e.g. $4.00
+Returns the param `num` by formating it with the `$.formatCurrency(num, param` function.

-- Can change the symbol by changing var NETOCurrencySymbol to different string using the $.setCurrencySymbol(symb) function.
+- Can change the symbol by changing var NETOCurrencySymbol to different string using the `$.setCurrencySymbol(symb)` function.

 ### $.create_netosd_data(data, sp)

+Returns the string 'NSD1;' plus string that is returned from the function `$.create_netosd_data_rc(data, vids, sp)`.

+This is called in the `$.do_ajax(module, qs, syn, fns)` function in a loop for each property in the param `qs`.

 ### $.create_netosd_data_rc(data, vids, sp)

+Returns a string based off the values the users gives.

+This is only ever called from this function itself or from the `$.create_netosd_data(data, sp)` function

 ### $.parse_netosd_data(data, sp)

+Checks if param `data` has the string 'NSD1;' at the start of it, if it does it will return tmp[1]; which is calling another function with the following params `$.parse_netosd_data_rc(data, [], sp)`.

+- The param `data` is checking data.substr(5);
+- The param `sp` will be the users value or the string '|' if `sp` is null.

 ### $.parse_netosd_data_rc(data, vds, sp)
 ### $.js_var_dump(data, html, ind, vds)
 ### $.get_ajax_data(data)
 ### $.do_ajax(module, qs, syn, fns)

+It does the ajax - npm sass --save

 ### $.soap_input_opt(rdata, def, vds)

-### $.soap_input_opt(rdata, def, vds)
+### $.soap_default_opt(rdata, def[,vds])

+Formats each instances in param `rdata` to resemble each instances in param `def`

 ### $.preload_images(images)

+Preload images into the DOM

 ### $.show_tooltip(obj, txt, setting, ubary)
 ### $.show_overlay(obj, id, html, setting)
 ### $.bgFrame()

+It is an empty function, it will return undefined.

 ### $.parse_ntemplate(text, data)

+A lot of RegExp and perl I think.

 ### $.escape_reserved(text)

 Replaces space with escapes e.g '\ '

 ### $.is_empty(text)

-Can only return true or not defined
+Return true if param `text` is empty.
+If param `text` does not equal null or '' it will return undefined.

 ### $.isEmpty(text)

-Boolean if param text is null - only works with strings
+Returns true if `param` text is null or ''.

 ### $.trimSpace(text)

 Calls $.trim(text) which trims white space at the start and end of param text

 ### $.isTrue(t)

+Will check differently depended on the typeof param `t`.

+- If param `t` is a string:
+ - 'y', 'yes','on','true','okay','ok', 't','1'.
+- If param `t` is a boolean:
+ - it will return `t`
+- If param `t` is a number:
+ - It will return true if param `t` is greater then 0 or if param `t` is less then 0 it will return false.

 ### $.toInt(n [,def])

-Change n into an interger
+Change param `n` into an interger.

+### $.toText(n)

+Returns param `n` into a string, if it is null/undefined make it an empty string.

 ### $.toFloat(n[,def])

-If n is a number it returns it, if its a string it strips out spaces and '$'
+If param `n` is a number it returns it, if its a string it strips out spaces and '$'.

-### $.toText(n[,def])

-Returns n into a string, if null/undefined make it an empty string

 ### $.timestamp()

-Current time
+Returns the current time.

 ### $.randID()

-random 5 numbers
+Returns random 5 numbers

 ### $.randString:(len [, str])

-Random string of letters with a length of len. you can define the random letters with str e.g $.randString(4, "hey") = "ehhe"
+Returns random string of letters with a length of param `len`. you can define the random letters with str e.g $.randString(4, "hey") = "ehhe"

 ### $.hasCSSClass(c)

-checks to see if param c is a class in any stylesheet from the loaded page
+Returns true or false based off checking to see if param `c` is a class in any stylesheet from the loaded page.

 ### $.show_div_loading(div)
 ### $.remove_div_loading(div)